Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 - The principle of Infrastructure-as-Code (IaC) treats infrastructure definitions as source code that is version controlled alongside other application artifacts.
   - Utilizing IaC ensures code consistency across environments and eliminates the risk of human error during automated deployments, as well as providing traceability and rollback.

-- Typically an AlwaysOn IaC repository has two resource definitions:
+- Typically a Mission-Critical IaC repository has two resource definitions:
   - Global Resources: those that are deployed once within the solution, such as Azure Front Door and Azure Cosmos DB.
   - Regional (*Stamp*) Resources: those that are deployed multiple times and into different regions, such as AKS, EventHub and Storage.